 - The WHO has also released an interim guidance with key planning recommendations for mass gatherings in the context of the current COVID-19 outbreak.

-- While the WHO does not recommend and advises against the application of any travel restrictions based on the information currently available on COVID-19, as an occupational health measure, it is recommended that for all official travel, UN managers and/or UN personnel undertake a risk assessment to evaluate the criticality of the proposed travel balanced against the risks to the traveler for any travel to or meetings in affected areas experiencing ongoing transmission of COVID-19.
+For all official travel, UN managers and/or UN personnel undertake a risk assessment to evaluate the criticality of the proposed travel balanced against the risks to the traveller for any travel to or meetings in affected areas experiencing ongoing transmission of COVID-19.
 This includes risks posed by both medical issues and evolving travel/border restrictions enacted by states parties.

 - As the outbreak evolves, it can be difficult to predict the situation globally, and it would be prudent to make contingency arrangements should the need arise.
 Feel free to consult us further at email@example.com as needed.

-- ☑ If you have just returned from an affected area, you should self-monitor for symptoms for 14 days after travel.
+- If you have just returned from an affected area, unless superseded by local authorities, a 14-day quarantine is required and you should self-monitor for symptoms for 14 days after travel.

-- ☑ Since this is a rapidly evolving situation, many member states are imposing quarantine recommendations for travelers, which varies by country.
-We suggest monitoring the travel advisories issued from WHO and DHMOSH for up to date information
+- Since this is a rapidly evolving situation, many member states are imposing quarantine recommendations for travellers, which varies by country.
+We suggest monitoring the travel advisories issued from WHO and DHMOSH at https://www.who.int/emergencies/diseases/novel-coronavirus-2019/travel-advice and https://hr.un.org/page/travel-health-information for up to date information.

 *UNCTs and UN peace operations will decide on measures locally.